 If a database is down or otherwise malfunctioning, it's okay to upload an article to Canvas temporarily so that your students can still access it.
 For this reason, it's a good idea to download copies of any articles you assign, just in case.

 When you assign your students articles to read for a class, how do you make those articles available to them?
 Do you give them citations and tell them to find the articles on their own?
 Do you retrieve the articles yourself and upload copies to Canvas?

-Be aware that downloading copies of articles from BGSU library databases and then uploading them to Blackboard for your students may violate copyright law.
+Be aware that downloading copies of articles from BGSU library databases and then uploading them to Canvas for your students may violate copyright law.
 Database vendors generally do not allow this sort of use in their contracts (but see the box below for exceptions).